 Captain Jack: Though it seems enough to condemn him.

 - Noble Top Enforcer: To Beckett in the third movie because he's a corrupt merchant and he's an honorable officer.
 The unparalleled eye-roll he gives Beckett at every opportunity has to be seen to be believed.

-- Not So Above It All: Handles his drunkenness so poorly and with so little dignity that he retroactively makes Elizabeth's statement that rum is "a vile drink that turns even the most honorable men into complete scoundrels" come off like foreshadowing.
+- Not so Above It All: Handles his drunkenness so poorly and with so little dignity that he retroactively makes Elizabeth's statement that rum is "a vile drink that turns even the most respectable men into complete scoundrels" come off like foreshadowing.

 - Reasonable Authority Figure: His attitudes towards pirates notwithstanding, he treats his subordinates well and conducts business with cool efficiency.
 He also places the safety and wellbeing of others above his own glory, and by the third movie he shows clemency even to pirates after Elizabeth has thrown her lot in with them.

 - Redemption Equals Death: He realizes Beckett is a fiend and helps Elizabeth escape.
 Cue Heroic Sacrifice.

 - Romantic Runner-Up: He's not a bad man, he's just not Will, Elizabeth's true love.